LLNL/zfp/docs/source/modes.rst

 .. note::
-  Use fixed-rate mode only if you have to bound the compressed size or need random access to blocks.
+  Use fixed-rate mode only if you have to bound the compressed size or need read and write random access to blocks.

 .. _mode-fixed-precision:
 .. index::